 In this article, we’re going to give you the lowdown on how to embed video in WordPress, along with how to leverage the many different sources available.
 However, first we’ll discuss our favorite plugins to embed video in WordPress.
 Let’s get started!

 Video Embed Plugins for WordPress

 Fortunately, embedding video in WordPress is a cinch – especially when you have a quality plugin to hand.
-Let’s take a look at two of our favorites.
+Let’s take a look at a few of our favorites.

 First up is the Video Embed & Thumbnail Generator plugin.
 This effectively kills two birds with one stone.
 First, you can embed video using a shortcode that results in a responsive HTML5 video on your site (with Flash fallback for those not yet supporting HTML5).
 What’s more, you can also generate suitable thumbnails for your videos, and the functionality is comprehensive and well-thought through.

 One of the easiest ways to upload and view videos online is through YouTube.
 Once you upload your content, use the YouTube Embed Plugin to put it into your site.
 The plugin allows you to add an entire YouTube playlist right onto your site, or opt for a video gallery.
 You can choose to enable automatic play or let users scroll through the playlist.
 YouTube Embed creates custom thumbnails do you don’t have to.

 Upon downloading the plugin, you’ll get a special button for YouTube right next to Add Media.
 That makes it incredibly easy to pull in any videos you want.
 If the channel is your own, add a Subscribe button below the video gallery and boost your numbers.